platformland/electric-book/book/text/silos.md

 ## 2. Foster a culture of sharing

 Shared tools are not enough on their own, and while publishing open-source code is necessary, it is probably not sufficient when it comes to collaborative working.
-The barriers that exist to prevent people from contributing to a project may be cultural rather than because of tooling.[^8] People may be time poor, lacking in confidence or permission, so you will need to work to foster a culture where teams across government think beyond their immediate domain.
+For this reason, a recent study of code.gov has recommended that, in addition to publishing code in the open, agencies also invest in community management and ensure that the reasons for publishing code are clear to all.[^8]

-Community events, like those organized by #OneTeamGov and #GovDesign, can create spaces for people to share their work and establish shared ways of working.
-While a study of code.gov has recommended that agencies also invest in community management and ensure that the reasons for publishing code are clear to all.[^9]
+The barriers that exist to prevent people from contributing to a project may be cultural rather than because of tooling.[^9] People may be time poor, lacking in confidence or permission, so you will need to work to foster a culture where teams across government think beyond their immediate domain.
+Community events, like those organized by #OneTeamGov and #GovDesign, create spaces for people to share their work and establish shared ways of working.
+Both are grassroots efforts that bring people working on digital government projects from different agencies (and different countries) together.[^10][^11]
 Governance process and guidance also need to support (and hold to account) teams in using platforms and looking for opportunities to collaborate.
 The digital service standards, playbooks and assessment processes that many countries have created provide an opportunity to do this.

 Celebrate and reward people for working collaboratively across silos, be that via community events, performance reviews or encouraging them to write about their work.
 Ensure that the processes you create for people to use and contribute to platforms are open and inclusive.